joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 of physics; they are more than just software.
 The physical constraints on hard drives, processors, and networks have driven the evolution of relational databases, analytical systems, and cluster-based computing for big data.
-We will consider these constraints more in Chapter 8, but take a look at the videos I've recommended (at the end of this chapter) by Andrew Blum and Genevieve Bell---both are compelling talks about the unexpected and often overlooked physical and human aspects of big data and the Internet.
+We will consider these constraints more later, but take a look at the videos I've recommended (at the end of this chapter) by Andrew Blum and Genevieve Bell---both are compelling talks about the unexpected and often overlooked physical and human aspects of big data and the Internet.